pkclsoft/GameCenterManager2/README.md

     BOOL isAvailable = [[GameCenterManager sharedManager] checkGameCenterAvailability:YES];

 This method will perform the following checks in the following order:
- 1. Current OS version new enough to run Game Center. iOS 4.1 or OS X 10.8.
+ 1. Current OS version new enough to run Game Center. iOS 4.1 or macOS 10.8.
 Some Game Center methods require newer OS versions which will be checked (ex. challenges and some multiplayer features).
  2. GameKit API availability.
 The `GKLocalPlayer` class must be available at a minimum.
  3. Internet Connection.
 The `Reachability` class is used to determine if there is an active internet connection.
 GameCenterManager will still work without internet, however all saved data can only be uploaded with an internet connection.
  4. Local Player.
 Check to make sure a local player is logged in and authenticated.